tari-project/tari-dot-com/_lessons/add_new_localizations.md

 Go to the Source Control tab and open up the Changes panel.
 The new folder and files you created will be listed here.
 You will need to commit these changes to the repository.
 In the comment section, provide a short comment explaining what the changes are - an example would be “Created template files and folder for Esperanto localization” - and press the **Commit** button.

-> **_TIP:_** While not necessary, Tari uses the conventional commits standard for commits.
-[A quick cheatshet is available here](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
-You will likely be mostly using feat, fix, and chore.

 <img src="../assets/lessons/img/adding-languages/commit_sync_changes.png" width=600>

 You’ll be warned that this is not a staged commit and asked if you wish to commit this directly.
 Select **Yes** to continue.
 You’ll notice that the **Commit** button has changed to **Sync changes.** Doing this will sync the commits you’ve made to your remote repository on GitHub.
 You can click **Sync Changes** immediately, or make some additional commits before syncing.

+> **_TIP:_** While not necessary, Tari uses the conventional commits standard for commits.
+[A quick cheatshet is available here](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
+You will likely be mostly using feat, fix, and chore.

 ## Step 6 - Edit the JSON files
 If you have started a new localization, open the files created in the previous step.
 Otherwise, locate the existing localization you would like to edit and open those files.
-Regardless of what you’re doing, as you work through, save frequently and commit your changes, syncing as necessary.
-As you work, please keep the following guidelines in mind:
+Regardless of the activity, as you work, save frequently and commit your changes, syncing as necessary.
+In addition, please keep the following guidelines in mind:
-* If possible, avoid machine translation.
+* Avoid machine translation where possible.
 While workable, being fluent in the language is preferable.
 * Proofread your work to catch any errors you may introduce.
 * Do not translate specific references to underlying services, applications, or technologies.
 For example, xmrig and p2pool should be referred to as such regardless of the language being used.
 * Do not change any text that is within braces e.g. {{version}}